kmerckae/panda_safe_hrc_tutorial/source/doc/introduction/introduction.rst

     <a href="https://github.com/tmuxinator/tmuxinator" target="_blank">tmuxinator</a>

 Tmux itself is very powerful, |tmuxinator| uses .xml files containing a description of a tmux session.
 It allows us to define and automate complex multi-terminal setups for, e.g., development (one session per program) and simulations.
-All our simulation startup script are written for tmuxinator.
+All our validation startup scripts are written for tmuxinator.

 C++
 ------